How to Get a Business Loan in 7 Steps

 1. Choose what kind of loan you want

 When you are just starting out, your business credit and your personal credit tend to be the same thing—even if you have formed an LLC or a corporation.
-Lenders make judgments on business loans on the basis of personal credit reports, at least until the business is up and running.
+Small business lenders make judgments on business loans on the basis of personal credit reports, at least until the business is up and running.
 But there are certain kinds of financing that you can get even in your startup period.

 Conventional bank lending vs SBA loans